yampeled1/Package_installation/README.md

 ### Output example

 A short example of an output
-Installing from master server "yamp1" Jenkins on target server "yamp2"
+- in this case installing Jenkins from master server "yamp1" on target server "yamp2"

 ```
 [ansible@yamp1 playbooks]$ ansible-playbook pkg_installation.yaml